andreasbueckle/photogrammetry-sculpture/docs/index.md

 <img src="images/anna_photo.jpg" alt="Sculpture of St. Anna on table" width="85%">

 **Figure 2**.
-The sculpture on a table, ready for taking photographs.
+The sculpture sitting on a table, ready for taking photographs.

-1. 326 raw images in the RAF format were taken with a Fujifilm mirrorless camera and a 23mm lens.
+1. 326 raw images in the RAF format were taken with a Fujifilm mirrorless camera and a 23mm lens (see **Hardware** below).
-2. All 326 images were imported into Realitt Capture and a 3D model was computed in ~5 hours on a laptop running Windows 11, 64 GB RAM, and a Nvidia A2000 GPU.
+2. All 326 images were imported into Reality Capture (see **Software** below) and a 3D model was computed in ~5 hours on a laptop running Windows 11, 64 GB RAM, and a Nvidia A2000 GPU.

 <img src="images/rc_capture.png" alt="Sculpture of St. Anna on table" width="85%">

 **Figure 3**.
 A screenshot of Reality Capture, including the 3D view (left) and a view of one of the images used to construct the model (right).

-1. The model was textured and exported using the official tutorial at [https://www.youtube.com/watch?v=kRD0rgCnOWQ](https://www.youtube.com/watch?v=kRD0rgCnOWQ).
+1. The final model was textured and exported using the official tutorial at [https://www.youtube.com/watch?v=kRD0rgCnOWQ](https://www.youtube.com/watch?v=kRD0rgCnOWQ).
-2. The original model has 212 million polygons and was not exported.
+2. The original model from 326 photos has 212 million polygons and was not exported.
-3. For a LOD 0 export (highest resolution), the export out of Reality Capture was used (10 million polygons).
-LOD 1 (lower resolution) was exported using Blender to combine mesh and textures  resized in Photoshop.
+3. For the LOD 0 export (higher resolution), the export out of Reality Capture was used (10 million polygons).
+4. For the LOD 1 export (lower resolution), the model was imported into Blender to combine mesh and textures  resized in Photoshop.
+5. For the LOD 2 export (lowest resolution, see **Figure 1**), Blender was also used.

 ## Software
 - [Reality Capture](https://www.capturingreality.com/)